Callbritton/Callbritton/README.md

 #### What I am working on

 - Expanding my skill set in Backend Web development
-- Learning fundamentals of Frontend Web Development
+- Increasing my base of knowledge in Frontend Web Development
 - Currently working on creating and consuming restful APIs.
 See one of my latest projects, Viewing Party, [here.](https://github.com/Callbritton/viewing_party)

 #### Find me elsewhere